Trivia Trap

-Trivia Trap is an American game show produced by Mark Goodson Productions.
-It was created by producer Goodson and originally ran from October 8, 1984 to April 5, 1985 on ABC.
-The game featured two teams of three contestants each competing against each other to answer trivia questions in various formats.
-Bob Eubanks was the host, and Gene Wood announced during the first two weeks.
-Charlie O'Donnell announced during the third week and was replaced by Bob Hilton for the remainder of the series.
+Trivia Trap is an American television game show produced by Mark Goodson Productions.
+It originally ran from October 8, 1984 to April 5, 1985 on American Broadcasting Company (ABC).
+The game featured two teams of three contestants competing against each other to answer trivia questions in various formats.
+Bob Eubanks was the host, with Gene Wood, Charlie O'Donnell, and Bob Hilton alternating as announcers.

 Gameplay

 Two teams of three contestants – the Juniors, who wore blue sweaters and were under 30 years of age; and the Seniors, who wore red sweaters and who were over the age of 30 – answered trivia questions to reach a goal of $1,000.
 The members of the championship team then competed individually to win or share a top prize of $10,000.

 First format

 Two sets of four answers each were displayed.
 The team in control chose one set and was asked a question, and each member in turn attempted to eliminate one wrong answer.
 Their turn ended when either all three wrong answers or the correct answer had been chosen.
 The team received $50 for eliminating one wrong answer, $100 for two, or $300 for all three.
 A new set of answers was then displayed to replace the ones that had been used, and the other team then played.

 Two rounds were played in this manner; each team had one turn per round, with the seniors always choosing first.
-At the end of the second round, the host asked a question concerning the last unused set of answers for viewers to play along; the correct answer was revealed at the start of the Trivia Race.
+At the end of the second round, Eubanks asked a question concerning the last unused set of answers for viewers to play along; the correct answer was revealed at the start of the Trivia Race.

 This format remained in place until December 14, 1984.
-Goodson reworked the format after a focus group from the American Film Institute indicated that eliminating wrong answers was a format flaw.
+Goodson reworked the format after a focus group from American Film International indicated that eliminating wrong answers was a format flaw.